Key Takeaways

 Can I just copy my capital gains and losses from Form 1099-DA?

-In 2026, crypto investors will receive Form 1099-DA, a form designed to report your capital gains and losses from cryptocurrency.
+In 2026, crypto investors are receiving Form 1099-DA, a form designed to report capital gains and losses from cryptocurrency.
+When Form 1099-DA is issued to taxpayers, an additional copy is filed with the IRS.

 How to fill out Form 8949 in 6 steps